-The following selected financial data with respect to the Company's financial condition and results of operations has been derived from the audited consolidated financial statements of the Company for the years ended April 30, 2021, 2020 and 2019 as applicable.
+The following selected financial data with respect to the Company's financial condition and results of operations has been derived from the unaudited condensed interim consolidated financial statements for the three months ended July 31, 2021 and January 31, 2021 and from the audited consolidated financial statements of the Company and for the years ended April 30, 2021, as applicable.
 The selected financial data should be read in conjunction with those financial statements and the notes thereto.